palantir/conjure-go/conjure/cycles/README.md

 Here, the SCC that contains `com.palantir.foo:Type3` can choose to join the Go package of `com.palantir.foo:Type1/2` or the Go package of `com.palantir.foo:Type4`.
 Because we process SCCs in reverse topological order and always place them in the deepest allowed antichain, it ends up joining the latter.
-The Go package that contains `com.palantir.foo:Type3/4` is renamed to `com.palantir.foo1` to deconflict.
+The Go package that contains `com.palantir.foo:Type1/3` is renamed to `com.palantir.foo1` to deconflict.
+The reason this is the package chosen is because names are assigned in increasing order of depth.
 The resulting definition has one more package.

 ### Type cycles